Rocks, Relics and Rumbles

 🏁 BIG FINISH

-Groups will create a model volcano, labelling the different parts.
-They will then film a presentation about volcanoes for another class to watch.
+Groups will create a working model volcano, labelling the different parts.
+We will then take part in a quiz all about what we have learnt.

 📖 FOCUS TEXT(S)

-The class will be reading The Firework-Maker's Daughter by Phillip Pullman.
+The class will be introduced to The Firework Maker's daughter by Philip Pullman.